SSWConsulting/SSW.Rules.Content/rules/asking-questions/rule.md

 * Tip 2: Avoid waffling by asking v2 questions (avoid v1 questions + setup a backchannel)
 * Tip 3: Ask questions with added value
 * Tip 4: [Ask open-ended questions](/ask-open-ended-questions) (avoid yes/no questions)
+* Tip 5: Document the answers in the PBI/email as it can help others in the future
 * [Upselling](/upsell-your-most-valuable-product-service) - the side value of good questions
 * [The Retro](/do-you-do-a-retro)